Cases surge by 15,019 vs. 10,976 day before, deaths plunge to 106 vs. 219

 LONG-TERM CARE

-Thirty-six percent of the deaths, 9,387, are residents and staff of long-term care with increase of 59 in data through Friday.
-Palm Beach County is second at 918, with 3 more.
-Miami-Dade leads with 942.
+Thirty-six percent of the deaths, 9,403, are residents and staff of long-term care with increase of 16.
+Palm Beach County is second at 918, with no change.
+Miami-Dade leads with 945.

 NATION